MaxyZhu75/Maxleo-Online-Store/Lab1/README.md

 We use protobuf to create appropriate message structures for arguments and return values of both calls, and design rpc methods as noted above.
 Since the thread pool is dynamic, we should set an appropriate max limit on the maximum number of concurrent RPCs when starting our server.
 Use appropriate synchronization methods on the product catalog since querying and buying will read from and write to the catalog, which make it a shared data structure.
-And also implement appropriate error/exception handling as needed for our design (for example, an item may be in stock when queried but stock may run out by the time the client sends a buy request)
+And also implement appropriate error/exception handling as needed for our design (for example, an item may be in stock when queried, but stock may run out by the time the client sends a buy request)